dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/python.md

 # Transforming data in Python with Arrow tables or DataFrames

-You can transform your data in python using pandas dataframes or arrow tables.
+You can transform your data in Python using Pandas DataFrames or Arrow tables.
 To get started, please read the [dataset docs](../../general-usage/dataset-access/dataset).

 ## Interactively transforming your data in python